-5 Steps to Quicker Turn Times
+Five Suggestions for Quicker Turn Times

-- Always order your appraisals electronically.
+- Always order your appraisals online.

 Feel free to contact us if you have any questions about your property or a job we're working on for you.

-- Cookie-cutter houses are relatively easy to appraise.
-What takes time is analyzing how unique features contribute to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique characteristics of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's prone to flooding.
-While these are things that we'd find out on our own, knowing them sooner will likely make your report arrive sooner.
+- It's relatively easy to appraise a cookie-cutter house.
+Most of an appraiser's time is spent analyzing how unique elements contribute to or detract from what otherwise would be a property's market value.
+Let us know up front when you order your report if there are unique details of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's predisposed to flooding.
+These are things we will find out on our own anyway, and knowing them as soon as possible will likely make your report arrive earlier.

 - Be sure the occupants know the the plan.

 - One of the most time consuming steps of the appraisal process is setting an inspection date with the homeowner.
 Many current homeowners are clearly uncomfortable with the idea an unknown persons wants to come in their house, look around, and make lots of notes.
 Under the belief that it will increase the appraised value, many homeowners believe they must make the place spotless before the appraisal inspection.
 And will choose to not schedule the appointment until it is cleaned.